EavanLi/CAE-CNN/README.md

+# Automatic Evolution of Convolutional Neural Networks by Simultaneously Optimizing the Basic Blocks and Topologies
+This project is used to update news related to our paper SAE-CNN: Automatic Evolution of Convolutional Neural Networks by Simultaneously Optimizing the Basic Blocks and Topologies.

-# CAE-CNN
+# Implementation
-The main code of CAE-CNN.

-It will be released after the paper is accepted.
+Code will be released soon.